GetStream/stream-video-swift/docusaurus/docs/iOS/guides/call-events.md

 - `accepted(CallEventInfo)` - called when a user has accepted a call initiated by the current user.
 - `rejected(CallEventInfo)` - called when a user has rejected a call initiated by the current user.
 - `canceled(CallEventInfo)` - called when a call was canceled, mostly due to a timeout or if the user that rings decided to hang up.
+- `ended(CallEventInfo)` - called when a call was ended for everyone by an admin.
+- `userBlocked(CallEventInfo)` - called when a user was blocked during a call.
+- `userUnblocked(CallEventInfo)` - called when a user was unblocked during a call.

 ### Reacting to Incoming Call events